luiscartor/luiscartor.github.io.old/RMT_part2.md

 2.4 Statistical models
 ----------------------

-Most basic statiscital analysis can be performed by using the built-in R functions.
-Most of these functions take a vector as an argument, together with some parameters to give the result.
+Most basic statistical analysis can be performed by using the built-in R functions.
+Most of these functions take a vector as an argument, together with some parameters, to give the result.
 Let's check some of the most important ones.

 ### 2.4.1 Descriptives